Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 Increased humidity

 A normal fan will be of no use if the humidity is high.
 When the air is saturated with moisture, the cooling effect from the fan won't be felt as your body struggles to sweat.
-Adding a portable dehumidifier to remove excess moisture in the air will help bring the temperature down faster and make the room feel cooler.
+Adding a portable dehumidifier to remove excess moisture from the air will help bring the temperature down faster and make the room feel cooler.

 Reduced cooling range